devcintra/Jogo-Detona-Ralph/README.md

 ## 📜 Licença

-Este projeto está sob a licença [Nome da Licença].
+Este projeto está sob a licença [DIO].

 ---